Are you and your family ready to choose a puppy for your home?

 Whenever dogs are discussed, allergy concerns and shedding are common topics.

 Pet allergies are caused by dander, which is dead skin.
-It is important to note that any animal, and even humans, shed this dander.
+It is important to note that all animals, and even humans, shed this dander.

 The key to reducing dog allergies is regularly grooming your dog, especially during high shedding times.
 Some breeds also require regular baths to remain clean.

-Choosing a puppy with shorter hair, or a breed that doesn’t shed as much, helps reduce the dander and allergies in your home.
+Choosing a puppy with shorter hair, or a breed that doesn’t shed as much, helps reduce the dander in your home, and therefore the allergen levels.
 However, if you have allergy concerns in your home, it is always good to consult with your doctor.

 This is one of the reasons designer breeds, such as Labradoodles or Bernedoodles, are so popular.
-They take a popular breed with higher shedding tendencies and combine it with a Poodle.
+They take a popular breed with higher shedding tendencies and combine it with a Poodle, for example, the Bernese Mountain Dog and the Poodle in the case of the Bernedoodle.
 The result is usually a crossbreed that sheds less and has fewer allergy concerns.

 What Are The Dog Ownership Laws In Your State?